Public Charter Schools

-We highly encourage you to schedule a tour.
+We encourage you to reach out directly to the campus you are interested in and schedule a tour.
 Prospective students are also welcome to spend the day with us and shadow a current student.

 The registration process for the charter school operates according to the contract between the state and the charter school, according to A.R.S. paragraph 15-184 (A).

 - Students are admitted on a first-come, first-served basis.

 - Enrollment preference may be granted only as the law permits.

 - Enrollment in the private preschool does not grant a student enrollment preference into the charter kindergarten class.

 - We enroll students for the fall from our existing roster beginning on the Tuesday after President’s Day (in February).
 Packets are generally sent home the previous Friday.

 - Parents of existing students have one week to register for the next grade; they have until dismissal time on the following Monday to register, at which time open registration begins.

 Registration for New Students